ekstroem/Austin/README.md

-To install the development version of **Austin** run the following command from within R (this requires that the `devtools` package is already installed on the system.
+To install the development version of **Austin** run the following command from within R (this requires that the `devtools` package is already installed on the system).

 ```r
 devtools::install_github('ekstroem/Austin')